Dun Karm Psaila

-Life
+Early life and education

 Carmelo Psaila was born in Żebbuġ on 18 October 1871.
+His parents were Filippo Psaila and Annunziata Psaila née Pisani, his mother being a relative of painter Lazzaro Pisani.

 He was educated at the seminary between the years 1885 and 1894 and then proceeded to study philosophy in 1888 and theology in 1890 the University of Malta.

+Career

 He was ordained as a priest in 1894.
-From 1895 to 1921 he taught various subjects at the seminary: Italian, Latin, English, arithmetic, geography, cosmography, ecclesiastical history and Christian archaeology.
-In 1921 he was appointed assistant librarian at the National Library of Malta and in 1923 director of circulating libraries, a post he held till his retirement in 1936.
+From 1895 to 1921 he taught at the seminary.
+The subjects included: Italian, Latin, English, arithmetic, geography, cosmography, ecclesiastical history and Christian archaeology.
+He was appointed assistant librarian at the National Library of Malta in 1921, followed by director of circulating libraries in 1923.
+The latter being a role he held until retiring in 1936.

-Dun Karm was one of the founding members of the Għaqda tal-Kittieba tal-Malti (founded in 1921) and on the death of Ġużè Muscat Azzopardi in 1927, he was elected president of the Għaqda and later editor of the official organ, Il-Malti.
-He carried out these functions till 1942 when he was nominated honorary president of the Għaqda for life.
-In recognition of his contribution to Maltese literature, he was granted a D.Litt. (honoris causa) by the Royal University of Malta in 1945 - the first time the university granted such an honour.
-A year later he was awarded the Ġużè Muscat Azzopardi gold medal.
-Queen Elizabeth II decorated him with the Commander of the Order of the British Empire in 1956.
-In 1957 the Maltese government issued him an ex-gratia pension in recognition of his services to Maltese literature.
+Dun Karm was one of the founding members of the Għaqda tal-Kittieba tal-Malti (founded in 1921) and on the death of Ġużè Muscat Azzopardi in 1927, he was elected president of the Għaqda.
+He was later appointed editor of the official periodical, Il-Malti.
+He carried out these functions until 1942 when he was nominated honorary president of the Għaqda for life.

+In 1945, for recognition of his contribution to Maltese literature, he was the first person to be honorarily granted a Doctor of Letters by the Royal University of Malta.
+In 1946 he was awarded the Ġużè Muscat Azzopardi gold medal.
+He was decorated with Commander of the Order of the British Empire by Queen Elizabeth II in 1956.
+In 1957 the Maltese government issued him an ex-gratia pension.